 - Return the shredded chicken to the sauce and serve with green onions over rice or riced cauliflower.

 If you’re feeling particularly bold, adding about a teaspoon of Sriracha sauce to the dish spices things up a bit!
 I’m a little bit of a wimp when it comes to spicy food, but Papi Chulo enjoys spice so I try to create things that are a slightly hot every once in a while.
 Whether you make it spicy or not, this dish is a good way to beat takeout cravings by creating something far healthier, and far less expensive, than ordering Chinese food.
 I’m tempted to make it again soon, but my dad’s been teasing me that I’ll wear the rice cooker out before the reception.
 That and I need to actually try it out with rice eventually!
-This isn’t the exact model of rice cooker we have (ours is actually even bigger!), but it’s the same style/brand.
-I’m very impressed by it so far and look forward to using it for years to come.
+2018 update: Our Aroma rice cooker is still going strong!
+I wish my dad were still alive to see how much we use his gift.
+We’re also using an Aroma electric pressure cooker now.

 Are there any takeout-style meals you enjoy making at home?